ProfLehman/cs111_spring_2026/misc/cs111_spring_2026_syllabus.md

 * Late reflections are generally not accepted, as reflection is most meaningful when it occurs during the learning process

-### Weekly Due Dates
+### Weekly Due Dates and Late Work

-Unless otherwise noted, **all components of the Weekly Assignment (Competency Check, Artifact, and Reflection) are due by Monday at 5:00 pm Indiana Time**.

 Success in this course depends on steady participation and consistent effort rather than last-minute work.
 Weekly assignments are intended to be worked on throughout the week as part of regular course engagement.

+Unless otherwise noted, **all components of the Weekly Assignment (Competency Check, Artifact, and Reflection) are due by Monday at 5:00 pm Indiana (Eastern) Time**.
+In Arizona this is 3:00 pm. (before March 8th) and 2:00 pm.
+(March 8th and after)

 Students are encouraged to ask questions during class meetings, office hours, or earlier in the week.
 Questions submitted over the weekend may not receive a response until Monday.
 Students in other time zones should plan accordingly.

-- Submit assignments through Moodle unless otherwise instructed.
+- Assignments must be submitted through Moodle unless otherwise instructed.
-- Late work is accepted up to **48 hours late with a 10% penalty**, unless otherwise noted.
+- Late work is accepted up to **48 hours after the deadline with a 10% penalty per assignment** (based on the total points for that assignment), unless otherwise noted.
-- Notify the instructor in cases of extreme hardship.
+- Reflections are intended to capture your thinking during the learning process.
+Because their value depends on timing, reflections must be submitted on time and are generally not accepted late.
+- In cases of extreme hardship or documented circumstances, students should notify the instructor as soon as possible.
-- Grades will be posted on Moodle.
-Review your work and report discrepancies promptly.
+- Grades will be posted in Moodle.
+Students are responsible for reviewing their work and reporting discrepancies promptly.

+---

 ### Programming Tools

 - **Python 3** will be used for coding assignments.
 - **Thonny IDE** (recommended offline editor): <https://thonny.org/>
-- **Replit** (online environment for HTML/CSS and Python): <https://replit.com/>
 - **Google Colab** (Python examples): <https://colab.google/>
 - **GitHub** (hosting web pages): <https://github.com/>

+---

 ## Academic Honesty and Plagiarism